We return to the newly refurbished Moustache Bar for our first club night of 2015

 Consisting of members of Fuzzy Lights and The Puncture Repair Kit, Violet Woods take their cues from the depth of 60s British psych-pop and dusty West Coast jams.
 12-string electric guitars, surf bass lines, ghostly vocals and rolling beats collide in lo-fi unison like a lost 7’’ playing on a dansette.

 Our resident DJ Sam Cottis of the blog For The Rabbits will be spinning records in-between the bands.

 Our guest DJs are Niall McCamley and Anna Cory from The Spook School!
 We’re delighted to welcome them to the club for the first time and they’ll playing an anti-Valentine’s Day themed set from 11pm.

-She has compiled a Scared To Dance mix CD which will be given out for free to the first 25 people through the door.
+They’ve also compiled a Scared To Dance mix CD which will be given out for free to the first 25 people through the door.
 We’ll be continuing our John Hughes series by projecting The Breakfast Club onto the dancefloor.

 You can either join the event to get in on our £4 cheaplist or you can buy tickets in advance for £6 to guarantee getting in from WeGotTickets.

 It’s a new year and we’ve got the best new music on our January podcast plus a handful of bands to look out for in 2015!

 We kick off with Darren Hayman’s lead single from his upcoming Chants for Socialists album.

 Belle and Sebastian’s ninth studio LP this out week and we have excellent “Nobody’s Empire”.
 Modest Mouse return with “Lampshades on Fire” and Herman Dune’s Black Yaya releases the second track from his forthcoming debut album.